 The National Survey of Student Engagement (NSSE) collects information from first-year and senior students at four-year colleges and universities about the time and energy they devote to educationally purposeful activities.
-Marian University participated in 2015, 2017, and 2019 and is currently participating in the 2021 NSSE administration.
+Marian University has participated in NSSE every other year since 2015.
 Below is a summary of key NSSE findings.
-If you would like to discuss the Teaching & Learning Committee's (TLC) NSSE efforts further, please contact Kristy Wilson, David Rusbasan, Tony Ribera, or any of the members of the TLC Assessment Activities Subcommittee.
+If you would like to discuss the institution's NSSE efforts further, please contact Tony Ribera.

 High-Impact Practices.
 Undergraduate programs continue to emphasize high-impact practices.
 The percentage of senior respondents at Marian participating in two or more high-impact practices has increased from 2015 to 2019.
 In 2015, 75% of senior respondents participated in two or more high-impact practices.
 In 2019, this percentage rose to 92%.